Academic Fee Waiver Information

 Wilderness Trail Use

-Structured and/or formally guided activities facilitated by educational, commercial, or like organizations are authorized to occur on frontcountry trails.
+Structured and/or formally guided activities facilitated by educational, commercial, or like organizations are authorized to occur only on frontcountry trails.
 Such activities are not authorized to take place in park wilderness/back-country areas (Primitive and Pristine Zones).